kohkimakimoto/jitome/README.md

 $ jitome
 ```

-When you change a `.go` file, Jitome detects it and runs target.
+When you change a `.go` file, Jitome detects it and runs a target.

 ```
 [jitome] starting jitome...